isaaceindhoven/GazeHub/docs/gazehub.md

 GAZEHUB_JWT_PUBLIC_KEY=$(cat public.key) ./vendor/bin/gazehub
 ```

-#### **Docksal**

-Docksal is supported out of the box.
-You can simply run the `fin up` command.
-If you want to override the default settings we highly recommend to chose the `gazehub.config.json` method.

 #### **Docker Compose**

 You can add the following code to your `docker-compose.yml` file if you want to run it in Docker.